 Lily of the Valley

 Lily of the Valley is a beautiful delicate flower when in bloom.
 It will have small white flowers that will be beautiful and will also have a great fragrance to them.
-It will grow best in fertile soils but can also adapt to different types of soil.
+It will grow best in fertile soils but can also adapt to different types of land.
 Lily of the Valley is also a great plant to use in containers.
 The lily of the valley is a beautiful plant with a strong, distinct scent.
-This plant can become invasive if not kept in check.
+This plant will make an exceptional plant for your garden adding color and beauty.
 It does well in shade and moist soil.
 It also has pretty little flowers.
 This plant's flowers can be white or light pink.
 The lily of the valley is deer resistant and easy to grow.

 LILY OF THE VALLEY HAS TWO SEPARATE FLOWERS; ONE CAN BE UP TO 9 INCHES TALL, AND THE OTHER CAN BE 4 INCHES WIDE.

 The fertile flower will grow berries which have rhizomes in it.
-The Lily of the Valley grows best in rich, loamy soil but is adaptable to various soils.
+The Lily of the Valley grows best in fertile, loamy soil but is adaptable to various lands.
 This flower is often used in weddings and on tables as fresh arrangements.
 The contrast between the height of this plant and the height of the bloom makes for a good selection.